Mario Kart DS

-Mario Kart DS (Note: Mario Kart DS (マリオカートDS, Mario Kāto Dī Esu)) is a 2005 kart racing game developed and published by Nintendo for the Nintendo DS handheld game console.
-It was released in November 2005 in North America, Europe, and Australia, and on December 8, 2005, in Japan, and rereleased for the Wii U's Virtual Console in North America and PAL regions in April 2015 and in Japan in May 2016.

-The game is the fifth main entry in the Mario Kart series, and the first playable via the Nintendo Wi-Fi Connection online service.
-Like other games in the series, Mario Kart DS features characters from the Mario series and pits them against each other as they race in karts on tracks based on locations in the Mario series.
+Mario Kart DS (Note: Mario Kart DS (マリオカートDS, Mario Kāto Dī Esu)) is a 2005 kart racing game developed and published by Nintendo for the Nintendo DS.
+Like other games in the Mario Kart series, Mario Kart DS features characters from the Mario series and pits them against each other as they race in karts on tracks based on locations from the Mario series.
+It was released in November 2005 in North America, Europe, and Australia, and in December 2005 in Japan, and re-released for the Wii U's Virtual Console in North America and PAL regions in April 2015 and in Japan in May 2016.
+The game is the fifth main entry in the Mario Kart series, the second for a handheld console, and the first playable via the Nintendo Wi-Fi Connection online service.

 Mario Kart DS was acclaimed for its refined gameplay, robust single-player content, and innovative multiplayer features, particularly its pioneering online Wi-Fi functionality.
 Reviewers highlighted its blend of accessibility, depth, and nostalgic appeal, though some noted limitations in the online mode and frustration with the rubberband AI.
 The game received several awards, including Editors' Choice Awards from GameSpot and IGN, G-Phorias Best Handheld Game award, and IGNs Best Racing/Driving Game.
 Mario Kart DS was the best-selling game in its first two months.
-It is the third-bestselling Nintendo DS game as of March 2016 and the third-bestselling Mario Kart game, behind Mario Kart 8 Deluxe and Mario Kart Wii, with 23.6 million copies sold worldwide.
+It is the third-bestselling Nintendo DS game as of March 2016, behind New Super Mario Bros. and Nintendogs, and the third-bestselling Mario Kart game, behind Mario Kart 8 Deluxe and Mario Kart Wii, with 23.6 million copies sold worldwide.